FactSet Mergerstat/BVR Control Premium Study Frequently Asked Questions (FAQs)

 There are advantages for any firm to owning both publications because there is little overlap.
 The Mergerstat Review covers a much broader spectrum of M&A deals whereas the Mergerstat/BVR Control Premium Study focuses on premiums.

 Q: Are all transactions in the FactSet Mergerstat/BVR Control Premium Study stock purchases, or are some asset purchases?

-A: The vast majority of transactions in the CPS are share purchases.
-Generally asset purchases get weeded out in our screening process for a variety of reasons ~ price is for assets only, no per share amount for shareholders, sale is through bankruptcy courts, no financials available for assets only, etc.
+A: The vast majority of transactions in the CPS are stock purchases.
+Generally, asset purchases get weeded out in FactSet's screening process for a variety of reasons.
+The price paid is for assets only, there was no per share amount reported for shareholders, the sale went through bankruptcy courts, there were no financials available for only the assets purchased, etc.